raspberrychris/paddleboardmaster/content/post/retrospec-weekender-plus-inflatable-paddleboard.md

 I like the orange or “Creamsicle” color scheme.
 It is a bright and fresh design, which I really love.

 As the name suggests I think this is the perfect SUP for your weekends, it weighs an mere 17 lbs and supports a maximum weight of 275 lbs.

+### Is this SUP suitable for beginners?

+Yes, the Retrospec weekender Plus Inflatable Paddleboard is suitable for both beginners and serious seafarers.

 ### What’s included in the box?

 You really do get a lot included

 * Waterproof phone case
 * 3 removable fins